Meshack7468/Breast-Cancer-Research/README.md

 ## RESULTS
 ### Molecular subtype prediction
-Classify tumors into molecular subtypes using clinical and genetic features We build 2 models for this task, Random Forest and XGBoost
+Classify tumors into molecular subtypes using clinical and genetic features 2 models were build for this task, Random Forest and XGBoost
 * Models performance comparisons.
 Random Forest acheived an Accuracy of 67% and Macro F1-score of 56% XGBoost achieved an Accuracy of 67% and Macro F1-score of 54%